aabhina/UserInformationManagement/README.md

 METHOD 2 :
 POST : /updateUsageInfo
 URL : localhost:8080/userInfoMgmt/updateUsageInfo

+Use the userID generated from the method 1 above, and use in this service.

 Takes in User Id, Type of usage: DATA, VOICE SMS, Timestamp (Date in the YYYY/MM/DD format) in the request body.